Raising ambition

 Tackling barriers and raising employment demand

 The Employer Collective Measures project explored the effectiveness of levers to encourage collective employer investment in skills.
-This is complemented by two more detailed further studies into specific levels:
+This is complemented by additional research to improve our understanding of these levers:

 More generally we seek to understand employer motivations and barriers in specific contexts.
 Our extensive LMI is a key source for this but we also conduct research to explore some trends in more depth including how to remove barriers and increase investment on a sectoral basis and at specific skills levels: